MT-RD/amazon_bedrock_expo_chat_app/README.md

 - [git](https://git-scm.com/) v2.14.1 or later
 - [Expo CLI](https://docs.expo.dev/more/expo-cli/)
 - [Expo Go](https://expo.dev/go) is a sandbox that enables you to quickly experiment with building native Android and iOS apps.
 It’s the fastest way to get started.

+### Issues

+The following packages should be updated for best compatibility with the installed expo version:

+`typescript@5.6.2 - expected version: ~5.3.3`

+Your project may not work correctly until you install the expected versions of the packages.

+Run the below command to update typescript to the expected version.

+<code>$ npm i typescript@~5.3.3</code>